Best... I

 Best...
 I is a compilation album by the Smiths.
 It was released in August 1992 by the new owner of their back catalogue, WEA (Sire Records in the United States).
-Its highest British chart position was #1; it reached No. 139 on the U.S. charts.
-Warner UK used a photograph taken by actor Dennis Hopper titled "Biker Couple, 1961" (top photo) for the artwork of the two 1992 "Best of" compilations by The Smiths.
+It reached number one on the UK Albums Chart; it reached No. 139 on the US Billboard 200.
+Warner UK used a photograph taken by actor Dennis Hopper titled "Biker Couple, 1961" (top photo) for the artwork of the two 1992 "best of" compilations by The Smiths.

 Background

 WEA (now the Warner Music Group) had acquired the entire Smiths back catalogue in early 1992.
-Along with the re-release of all original albums and compilations, they immediately set to work compiling a 'best of' collection in two volumes.
+Along with the re-release of the eight original albums (the four studio albums, the Rank live album and the three compilation albums issued while the band were still active), they immediately set to work compiling a 'best of' collection in two volumes.
 It was the first time a regular best of compilation had ever been made of The Smiths' material and the album effortlessly reached the top of the British charts.
 The British press had doubts about sell-out and low track selection coherence.

 The material is more or less picked and sequenced at random, and consists of both singles and album cuts.
 It was followed later the same year by its sibling, ...Best II.
 The first spin-off single, a re-release of "This Charming Man", reached No. 8 in the singles chart, the highest position a Smiths single had ever reached.
 A second single promoting Best...
 I, an edited re-release of "How Soon Is Now?", got to No. 16 (the uncut version is featured on the compilation).